cbwinslow/crawl4ai-mcp-server/README.md

 ## Contributing

 Contributions are welcome!
 Please check the open issues or create a new one before starting work on a feature or bug fix.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.
+See [Contributing Guidelines](CONTRIBUTING.md) for detailed guidelines.

 ## Support